rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 - Replace the creation and deletion of Power Platform environments using PowerShell by the [Power Platform Actions](https://github.com/microsoft/powerplatform-actions) when they will be available

 - Add the **publish-solution** and **update-solution-version** actions when it will be available in the [Power Platform Actions](https://github.com/microsoft/powerplatform-actions)

+- Improve the way we manage the configuration of the Power Platform environments we create

 - Improve the documentation about the usage of this solution